OF-VO: Efficient Navigation among Pedestrians Using Commodity Sensors: Benchmark and Results

 3. \textbf{Dynamic} (Figure \ref{fig:sim_scene}(c)): In this scenario, there is a crowd of pedestrians moving towards the robot from the front.
 Pedestrians do not intentionally avoid robots.
 Instead, the robot needs to avoid the pedestrians and find its way to the goal position.

-4. \textbf{Cross} (Figure \ref{fig:sim_scene}(d)): In this scenario, pedestrians move towards the robot from the side.
-This scenario requires the robot to avoid dynamic obstacles from both sides and deal with the issues related to partial observation and uncertainties.
+4. \textbf{Cross} (Figure \ref{fig:sim_scene}(d)): In this scenario, pedestrians move towards the robot from the sides.
+This scenario requires the robot to avoid dynamic obstacles from both sides and deal with the issues of partial observation and uncertainties.

 5. \textbf{Social Behavior} (Figure \ref{fig:sim_scene}(e)): In this scenario, pedestrians tend to follow social constraints~\cite{bera2017sociosense}.
 This scenario evaluates the ability of the robot avoiding pedestrians that exhibit human-like social behaviors.